ShuhuaGao/MTCBCN/README.md

 ## File organization

 - The source code of our algorithms is provided as a [Julia](https://julialang.org/) package in *./code/MCT*.
-- The examples in the paper are presented in *./script/example*.
+- The examples in the paper are presented in the [script/example](./script/example) folder.
+- T-LGL network is studied in the [script/T-LGL](./script/T-LGL) folder.
+- In particular, the supplementary document of the T-LGL network is presented at [sm.pdf](./script/T-LGL/sm.pdf).
 - The code has been tested with Julia 1.9.1.

 ## How to run the examples